pilcrowonpaper/arctic/docs/pages/providers/github.md

 const github = new GitHub(clientId, clientSecret, {
 	// optional
-	redirectURI // required when multiple redirect URIs are defined });
+	authorizeEndpoint, // can be overridden for usage with GitHub Enterprise tokenEndpoint, // can be overridden for usage with GitHub Enterprise redirectURI // required when multiple redirect URIs are defined });
 ```